openzomboid/pzlsm/README.md

-                          Using the optional parameter 2, you can specify the name of the log file to search. sql [args]              Executes query 1 to the Project Zomboid database and displays result. vehicles                Prints vehicles coordinates. restore_players [args]  Replaces players.db database from backup. sync                    Downloads Project Zomboid config files from github repo.
+                          Using the optional parameter 2, you can specify the name of the log file to search. sql [args]              Executes query 1 to the Project Zomboid database and displays result. players [args]          Manipulates with players database. vehicles                Prints vehicles coordinates. sync                    Downloads Project Zomboid config files from github repo.
 (DEPRECATED). map_regen [args]        Deletes chunks.
 (DEPRECATED).